When you’re asking yourself. ‘Why is my Seagate external hard drive not showing up on Mac?

 2. Check Your Seagate’s USB Connections

 When your Seagate hard drive isn’t on the desktop.
-And your Finder preferences is set to show it.
+And your Finder Settings or Finder Preferences is set to show it.

 Is there a light on your Seagate portable external drive?